 The Farm at Swan’s Trail - Snohomish, WA

-Opens September 29, 2014.
-Swan’s Trail Farms was opened by Ben and Carol Krause in 1984 after purchasing the Staswick Dairy Farm.
 In 1997, they opened their now famous Washington State Corn Maze.
 The cornfield is open from the last weekend in September to the end of October.
 There are over 4.5 miles of paths through the 12 acres of corn.
 It is open as a flashlight maze in the evenings.
-They also have a pumpkin patch, pick your own apple orchard, a petting farm, wagon rides, corn box, cow train and more.
+They also have a pick your own apple orchard, a petting farm, wagon rides, corn box, cow train, play area and more.
+The farm is 34 miles north of Seattle.
+The address is 7301 Rivershore Rd., Snohomish, WA.

 Rutledge Corn Maze – Tumwater, WA